Gilgamesh: The First Epic Hero

 The Dawn of the Hero

-Long before Homer sang of Achilles, before the Mahabharata told of Arjuna, before Hercules lifted his club, there was Gilgamesh.
-His story, carved on clay tablets in cuneiform script nearly 4,000 years ago, is the oldest surviving epic in human history.
-The Epic of Gilgamesh is not just a tale of battles and glory but of friendship, mortality, and the eternal search for meaning.
+Long before Homer sang of Achilles or the Mahabharata told of Arjuna, there was Gilgamesh.
+His story, inscribed on clay tablets in cuneiform script nearly 4,000 years ago, is the oldest surviving epic in human history.
+The Epic of Gilgamesh weaves tales not just of battles and glory but also explores profound themes like friendship, mortality, and the eternal quest for meaning.

 Gilgamesh the Tyrant King